shivgithubang/Project-Nexep/replit.md

 User authentication is handled by Clerk, providing OAuth integration and user management.
 The middleware implements route protection, redirecting unauthenticated users from protected routes (/dashboard, /resume, /interview, /ai-cover-letter, /onboarding) to sign-in pages.
 User sessions are managed server-side with automatic redirection flows configured for post-authentication routing.

 ## Database Architecture
-The application uses Prisma as the ORM with a PostgreSQL database (Neon DB).
+The application uses MongoDB as the database with Mongoose as the ODM (Object Document Mapper).
 The data model includes core entities: Users (with Clerk integration), Resumes, Cover Letters, Interview Quizzes, and Industry Insights.
 The database schema supports user profiles with industry-specific data, career documents, and performance tracking.
 Database operations are wrapped in server actions for security and performance.

 ## AI Integration
 Google's Gemini AI (gemini-2.5-flash model) powers the content generation throughout the application.
 AI prompts are carefully crafted to generate industry-specific content including resume improvements, cover letter creation, interview questions, and market insights.
 The AI responses are structured using JSON formats for consistent parsing and data handling.